EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/code_review.md

 - Use pull requests - in systems like GitHub or GitLab, use pull/merge requests to structure reviews.
 - Keep it constructive - offer clear, kind feedback.
 Ask questions rather than criticise.
 - Automate where possible - use linters and formatters to catch simple issues before review.
-- Focus on learning - code reviews are a two-way street—reviewers can learn as much as authors!
+- Focus on learning - code reviews are a two-way street—reviewers can learn as much as authors

 Tools that can help: